 Phalloplasty surgery uses tissue grafts commonly taken from the forearm or thigh, depending on surgical approach.

-Because the neopenis does not contain erectile tissue, rigidity can be achieved with an internal erectile implant or by external support, such as a penis sleeve.
+Because the neopenis does not contain erectile tissue, rigidity can be achieved with an internal erectile implant or through custom penis sleeve external support designed to work with your body.

 On this page 👉